 Now is a good time to add the standoffs.
 Use 4 of the 4-40 bolts to bolt the 4 standoffs to the box lid.
 Insert the bolts from the top of the box.

-Then next step is to build the photogate frame.
+Then next step is to build a photogate frame.
 Click here.